kamil-naly/projects/README.md

 ## PostgreSQL
 ### [Instagram-like Database](https://github.com/kamil-naly/projects/tree/main/Instagram%20Database)
-A PostgreSQL project which building a database resembling Instagram's structure.
+A PostgreSQL project that aims to construct a database resembling Instagram's structure.
 It is used to perform data analysis for real world business related questions and scenarios such as:
 - launching campaign to target the weekdays with the most user registerations
 - encouraging inactive users to log in back to the system
 - analysing possible bot accounts